Statement of Auditing Standards No. 115 (SAS 115)

 Who should certify key controls?

 Business officers and department heads must certify that key control functions are performed.
 A good rule of thumb is to look for the person responsible for overseeing the performance of University business activities within your department or division.
-See Documenting Your Department’s Key Controls for more information.
+See the Best Practices in Internal Controls Blink page for more information.

 At what level of the organization (i.e. division level, operational unit level, or cost center level) should key control activity be performed and certified?